smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 ## Impacts on existing code

-- New parameters will need to be updated within the RPC.
+- New parameters and/or new RPCs will need to be updated within the RPC.

-- SDL core and the mobile proxies will need updates to support the new parameters.
+- SDL core and the mobile proxies will need updates to support the new parameters and RPCs.

 - There is no policy change regarding module permission.
 Policy still controls per module type.